markwilliams970/apigee-debug-sessions/README.md

 This can be a convenient way to facilitate a bit more extensive session tracing than the Edge UI permits, as the Edge UI will only allow collection of a maximum of 20 traces at a time.

+See http://docs.apigee.com/api/debug-sessions for more information on the Management API involved.

 # Pre-requisites
 * Python ~= v2.7.10
 * Python [requests](http://docs.python-requests.org/en/master/) ~= 2.11.1